highcharts-for-python/highcharts-core/README.rst

   capabilities.
 * **Easy and Robust Chart Download**.
 With one method call, produce high-end static visualizations that can be downloaded or shared as files with your audience.
-Produce static charts using the Highsoft-provided :term:`Highcharts Export Server <Export Server>`, or using your own private export server as needed.
+Produce static charts using the Highsoft-provided **Highcharts Export Server**, or using your own private export server as needed.
 * **Integration with Pandas and PySpark**.
 With two lines of code, produce a high-end interactive visualization of your Pandas or PySpark dataframe.